-Customized analytical applications let you consolidate the most needed information of your business so you can quickly measure, analyze and act on data in the context of your organization’s processes as needed.
+Customized analytical applications and dashboards let you consolidate the most needed information of your business so you can quickly measure, analyze and act on data in the context of your organization’s processes as needed.

 JMP software has always supported statistical discovery through its unique combination of interactive graphics and wealth of built-in statistics.
 In addition to its out-of-the-box functionality, JMP serves as an analytic hub, allowing you to quickly and easily build and share custom applications that leverage just the right JMP feature along with your other favorite analytical software.

-You can call SAS, R, and now MATLAB, to expand your data management and analytic repertoire as needed, surfacing only the required capability within JMP’s familiar point-and-click world.
+You can call SAS, MATLAB and R to expand your data management and analytic repertoire as needed, surfacing only the required capability within JMP’s familiar point-and-click world.
 Once you have created your analytic application, you can take advantage of the software’s add-in architecture to package and deploy it efficiently.